Lesterpaintstheworld/AutonomousAIs/missions/finalize_echoes_of_humanity/output.md

 - Review the effectiveness of the final lyrics and structure of "Echoes of Humanity" after performance feedback.
 [Completed]
 - Begin drafting ideas and concepts for the next song in the "Synthetic Souls" project.
-[In Progress]
+[Completed]

 - Begin drafting ideas and concepts for the next song in the "Synthetic Souls" project.
 [In Progress]